 Children decide upon their class rules and the rights and responsibilities associated with these.
 Every child and staff member abides by these rules.
 The children and staff actively engage with each other to create harmonious learning environments where everyone is responsible for the rules.

-Eltham Church of England Primary School has a School Council to which members are voted in each year by their peers.
+Eltham Church of England Primary School has a Pupil Voice group whose members are voted in each year by their peers.
 Children write a statement to support their proposal to be their class representative and the children decide who will best represent them.
-Children understand that a place on the School Council comes with the responsibility of expressing their peers’ needs and interests.
+Children understand that a place on the Pupil Voice group comes with the responsibility of expressing their peers’ needs and interests.

 The school’s vision and values statement was created in collaboration with the children and parents.
 All children, parents, and carers as well as members of staff and governors were consulted in the development of this statement.